Last updated on December 15th, 2023 at 05:36 pm

 Here are the 50 low fade haircuts we promised.
 From low and long bangs to 50s cuts inspired by Elvis and James Dean to afros, slick backs, pompadours, quiffs, unconventional colors, 90s throwback, and frosted tips, we took a walk through a plethora of hairstyles that you can combine with a low fade haircut.
+Don’t forget to visit your local barber and ask for variations of fade haircuts that work best for you.
 Write to us in the comment section below and let us know which one was your favorite.